gmertt/StringExtensionMethod---C-/README.md

 </ul>
 <br/>
 <p>
-  This exaple is created for a custom name format.
-Input: jodn doe, Output : John Doe
+  This exaple is created for a custom name format. e.g. -> Input: jodn doe, Output : John Doe
   <br/>
-  Input: sarı çizmeli mehmet ağa, Output: Sarı Çizmeli Mehmet Ağa
+  e.g. -> Input: sarı çizmeli mehmet ağa, Output: Sarı Çizmeli Mehmet Ağa
 </p>